-II.1 How long (roughly) does it take the Moon to orbit the Earth once?
+II.1 The picture above does not represent one day.
+How long (roughly) does it take the Moon to orbit the Earth once?
 How many times does the Earth rotate in that same period?

 Imagine that your head is the Earth and that you live on the tip of your nose.
 Position yourself such that your head is pointing directly at the "Sun" (the light).